oconnor663/duct.py/spec.md

 shebang and instead rely on the shell to figure out what their interpreter should be.

+## Consistent behavior for `dir`

+Windows and Unix take different approaches to setting a child process's cwd.
+The `CreateProcess` function on Windows takes a directory argument natively, while most Unix implementations do a `chdir` in between `fork` and `exec`.
+Unfortunately, those two approaches give different results when you have a _relative path_ to the child executable.
+On Windows the relative path is interpreted from the parent's cwd, but on Unix, because `chdir` happens before `exec`, it's interpreted relative to the child's.

+The Windows behavior is preferable, because it keeps the exe and cwd paths independent of each other, rather than making the caller remember the interaction between them.
+To guarantee that behavior, implementations need to canonicalize relative exe paths (in `cmd` only, not in `sh`) when the `dir` method is in use.

 ## Picking a shell

 Implementations should follow [Python's lead